GenericMappingTools/gmt/doc/rst/source/pswiggle.rst

 user may set a preferred positive anomaly plot direction, and if the positive normal is outside the plus/minus 90 degree window around the preferred direction, then 180 degrees are added to the direction.
 Either the positive or the negative wiggle may be shaded.
-The resulting PostScript code is written to standard output.

 Required Arguments
 ------------------